About that Antarctic contract rebid...

 By the way...yes, there was a protest.
 CH2M Hill was officially debriefed by NSF on 5 January and filed a protest the next day.
-This Engineering News-Record story is no longer available to nonsubscribers, but this Washington Technology article should be around longer.
+This Engineering News-Record story may still be available, along with this this Washington Technology article.
 "CH2M HILL Antarctic Support, Inc. is disappointed with result of the NSF's selection process for the Antarctic Support Contract," the company said in a statement.
 Lockheed-Martin declined to comment on the protest.
 And NSF contracting officer Bart Bridwell noted, "I'm afraid Federal acquisition isn't for the faint of heart."
 According to the official court docket, a decision was due by 18 April.

 By February, Lockheed Martin had consolidated the job seeker information onto a Facebook page (you do not need to belong or sign up for Facebook to see it).
 The "Jobs" tab links to a variety of positions with both Lockheed and the subcontractors...the "Links" tab has differently ordered jobs with Lockheed and some of the subcontractors.
 Since then, the listing of hundreds of jobs has dwindled to less than a couple of dozen.
 As of late April it was not clear whether the positions for the 2012-13 summer/winter would be selected from previously received applications or whether they would be readvertised.
 It appears that the hiring for at least some of the subcontractor positions were being handled by their representatives in the Centennial office, and as of April some people had already been hired for the 2012-13 ice season.

 The latter stages of the contract transition appeared from this distance to go smoothly.
 Over the weekend of 1 April, Lockheed Martin took over the office spaces and issued new badges to all continuing ex-RPSC employees, and the RPSC contract web site disappeared except for a single page of referral information for former employees and vendors.
 And a few days later, Celia Lang posted on the project web site that the contract transition had been successful, and that the first Annual Program Plan had been delivered to NSF--it included specific projects which NSF was to review and approve.